italia/spid-cie-oidc-docs/docs/en/trust_negotiation.rst

    Entity Configuration URL is |br|
    ``https://rp.servizi-spid.it/oidc/.well-known/oidc-federation``.

-If not present at the end of the URL that identifies a subject, the slash mark ("/") must be added before concatenating the web path to the .well-known resource.
+In case of subject identifier URLs lacking the ending slash mark "/", this must be added between the URL and the appended web path resource.

 Once the RP is recognized as part in the Federation, it gets the permission to make an Authentication Request.
 An OP that doesn't recognize the RP that makes the request, can correctly resolve the Trust.
 The OP starts